-When data on a disk is lost due to system failures or operation errors, you can use a snapshot to restore the disk data to the point in time when the snapshot was created.
+When data on a disk is lost due to system failure or operation error, you can use snapshots to restore the disk data to the point in time when the snapshot was created.

-- A snapshot is available for use to restore data.
+- A snapshot is available for you to restore data.

 - The cloud desktop is stopped.
 For more information, see Stop cloud desktops.